 Additionally, the contract provides for reimbursement of the costs of the development of brincidofovir for the treatment of smallpox that are allowable under the Federal Acquisition Regulation (FAR), plus the payment of a fixed fee.
 It does not include the manufacture of brincidofovir for the Strategic National Stockpile.
 There can be no assurances that this contract will continue, that BARDA will extend the contract for additional option segments, that any such extension would be on favorable terms, or that we will be able to enter into new contracts with the United States government to support our smallpox program.
 Changes in government budgets and agendas may result in a decreased and de-prioritized emphasis on supporting the discovery and development of brincidofovir for the treatment of smallpox.
 In such event, BARDA is not required to continue funding our existing contract.
-Any such reduction in our revenues from BARDA or any other government contract could materially adversely affect our financial condition and results of operations.
-In addition, if we do not receive all of the funds under the BARDA contract, we anticipate that we will suspend or terminate our program for the development of brincidofovir for the treatment of smallpox.
+Any such reduction in our revenues from BARDA or any other government contract, we anticipate that we will suspend or terminate our program for the development of brincidofovir for the treatment of smallpox.